Energy

 Additional Entry Requirements

-Pass HND with overall Merit in a Construction, Civil Engineering or Building Engineering subject to include a Merit in either the Level 4 or Level 5 Analytical Methods module.
-To include 45 level 5 credits at Distinction.
+Pass HND with overall Merit to include 45 distinctions in level 5 credits in a Construction, Civil Engineering or Building Engineering subject to include a Merit in either the Level 4 or Level 5 Analytical Methods module.
 GCSE Maths Grade C or 4 or an alternative Mathematics qualification acceptable to the University is also required.
 Applicants may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.

-Successful completion of Foundation degree in a Construction, Civil Engineering or Engineering subject area for year 1 entry.
+Successful completion of Foundation Degree in Construction, Civil Engineering or Engineering Year 1 Entry.

 Exemptions and transferability